huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 Respectively, `SubgraphInit` calls `Subgraph::Create()`, `SubgraphFree` deletes `Subgraph` instance, `SubgraphPrepare` calls `Subgraph::Prepare()` and `SubgraphInvoke` calls `Subgraph::Invoke()`.

-`Subgraph` implements `TfLiteRegistration` by WebNN API (e.g. `ml::Graph`).
+`Subgraph` implements `TfLiteRegistration` by WebNN interfaces, such as [`MLGraph`](https://www.w3.org/TR/webnn/#api-mlgraph).
 The following sample code list major methods and members that may be implemented for this class.

 ```c++
 class Subgraph {